Suffering From Hearing Loss?

 What are the types of hearing loss?

-There are three main types of hearing loss.
-In the last few years a fourth type of hearing loss called auditory processing disorder has become recognised.
+There are three traditionally recognised types of hearing loss, however, in the recent past, one more overall type has vied for recognition.
+In the last few years a type of hearing loss called auditory processing disorder has become recognised.
 We will discuss it here, but first, let’s take a look at the three main types of hearing loss are:

 - Sensorineural hearing loss